Lego Ninjago (video game franchise): Lego Brawls

 In Lego Brawls, Ninjago plays an important role.
 There were four major updates for Ninjago, the first being the one for the twelfth season, Prime Empire.
 The second was for the Ninjago special, Ninjago Legacy, which was divided into two mini-series, Tales from the Monastery of Spinjitzu, and Ninjago: Reimagined.
 The third was for the fourteenth season, Seabound.
 The latest update being for the new Ninjago series, Dragons Rising.
 There are many Ninjago characters from all of the seasons listed above.

 Lego Legacy: Heroes Unboxed

 Lego Legacy: Heroes Unboxed is a turn-based strategy video game which has Ninjago characters playable in it.
 The game has Jay, having his suit from Prime Empire, Kai and Zane having their Stone Armor suits which were used in the last episode of Rebooted, but the style is post Hands of Time.
 Lloyd and Nya having their suits from Possession, Cole having the suit he used from Prime Empire to Crystalized, which leaves Lord Garmadon, Master Wu, and Misako having their suits from The Lego Ninjago Movie.

 There is also a character named 'Great White' who was one of Garmadon's henchmen in the movie.
 The game also has three sets and three character categories for Ninjago.

+Fortnite

+In December 2025, characters Kai, Jay, Cole, and Zane made appearances in the videogame Fortnite.
+It was also confirmed that a second part of this collaboration would be released in 2026.